neha-gupta887/S-02-Mental-Health-Awareness-Campaign-for-First-Year-Students/readme.md

 The platform is designed to encourage early support, reduce stigma, and help students find the right resources when they need them.

 ---
+### 🌟 What Makes MindBridge Different?

+Unlike traditional mental health apps, MindBridge combines AI-powered wellness guidance with real human support through senior buddies, mentors, and verified professional counselors.
+Our goal is not just to provide information, but to ensure that every student can find the right support at the right time.

 ## ✨ Key Features